Skip to main content

 Our theatre regularly showcases exciting new work from companies like Zest Theatre and Lung Theatre, ensuring that young people’s stories are heard and celebrated.
 In our gallery, young local creatives take centre stage with regular student exhibitions alongside a rolling programme of touring and curated exhibitions that reflect the issues and experiences of our community.

 Through our Creative Engagement Team, we’re working at Barnsley Civic and across the town to provide more opportunities for young people to engage in creative and cultural activities.
-This includes standout projects like Barnsley Young Writers, Life In a Northern Town, and Teenage Wildlife.
+This includes standout projects like Barnsley Young Writers, Teenage Wildlife, Life In a Northern Town, and Young Civilians.
 We’re also partnering with local schools, academies, and third-sector organisations to continue offering meaningful opportunities for young people to engage with the arts in ways that resonate with them.

 Ready to get involved?